Wn18 Quineville le Bours Neuf le Havre

 About to be demolished.

-Inside the turret.
+Inside a turret.

 MG Scharte.